 Warm Up Your Winter Nights with 15% off Any Meal Plan!

-People obsessed with checking their weight regularly must have noticed that the number changes every time they step on the scale.
-A person’s weight can indeed fluctuate daily, sometimes multiple times a day.
+People obsessed with checking their weight regularly must have noticed the number changes every time they step on the scale.
+A person's weight can indeed fluctuate daily, sometimes multiple times a day.
 There is nothing abnormal about daily weight fluctuations.
-Weight fluctuations simply mean that bodyweight increases and decrease over a given time.
-It can depend on several factors, but mostly it comes down to what you eat, drink, and how much you sleep and exercise.
+Weight fluctuations simply mean that body weight increases and decreases over a given time.
+It can depend on several factors, but mostly it comes down to what you eat, drink and how much you sleep and exercise.